Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 I breathed a temporary sigh of relief.

-“Oh,” my wife said with a dejected grimace washed across her face.
-“I heard before that, well, I suppose it doesn’t matter.
+“Oh,” my wife said as a dejected grimace washed across her face.
+“I just heard before that, well, I suppose it doesn’t matter.
 Thank you anyway.”

-A depraved smile curled upon his lips as he kissed her hand.
+A depraved smile curled upon the man’s lips and the depraved monster kissed her hand.
 “Do not misunderstand.
-No artifact can allow you to speak to the dead but fret not.
-I can allow you to speak with your mother one more time.”
+Perhaps you cannot speak to the dead and no magical artifact can provide you with this ability but fret not.
+It does not mean it is impossible.
+It just means you must have ‘the gift’, which, fortunately, I do.
+Through me, you can speak with your mother one more time.”

 “You can?” my wife asked with the excitement of a schoolgirl.